 That said, flexible pens and ink are still available for purchase and cost very, very little; computer equipment and software are very expensive.
 Drawing in pen and ink is something all can enjoy and perfect with practice.

-We sincerely thank the Smithsonian Institution Women's Committee and the Department of Paleobiology, National Museum of Natural History (NMNH) Kellogg Fund and Walcott Fund for for their generous support of the exhibition Whales: From Bone to Book; the Guild of Natural Science Illustrators for their Education Fund grant which facilitated the preparation of this website; and the St. John's College Shupe Fund and Ariel Internship Program for funding Julia Coursey's 2010 and 2011 summer internships.
+We sincerely thank the Smithsonian Institution Women's Committee for generously supporting the conservation and exhibition of this collection; the Guild of Natural Science Illustrators for their Education Fund grant which facilitated the preparation of this website; St. John's College's Shupe Fund and Ariel Internship Program for funding Julia Coursey's 2010 and 2011 summer internships; and the Department of Paleobiology, National Museum of Natural History (NMNH) Kellogg Fund and Walcott Fund for supporting the From Bone to Book exhibit.

 We also thank Dave Bohaska, museum specialist (fossil whales)(NMNH) for helping us with a multitude of tasks, and Sarah Pelot, a long time volunteer and contractor, who initially organized, archivally cleaned and rehoused, and catalogued the collection.

 Finally, we wish to thank Nicholas D. Pyenson, curator of fossil marine mammals (NMNH), for helping us understand the scientific aspects of the illustrations and for his interest and enthusiasm in regards to the care and promotion of this important collection.

 This website was prepared by Mary Parrish, Department of Paleobiology, National Museum of Natural History, Smithsonian Institution, and Julia Coursey, St. John's College, Santa Fe, New Mexico